bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise5.md

         ??? note "No incident visible?"

+            Remember that at least 5 minutes need to pass between your action and the run the Scheduled Query rule for it to be able to find the events.

+            Go back to our logs in Sentinel and run the KQL query to check if you already able to see the events in the logs.

+            ```sql
+            StorageBlobLogs
+            | where AccountName startswith "proddata"
+            | where OperationName == "GetBlob"
+            | where ObjectKey endswith "final-instructions.txt"
+            | extend AttackerIP = split(CallerIpAddress,':')[0]
+            | sort by TimeGenerated desc
+            ```

-            If no incident was triggered by our Scheduled Rule, you can re-set the schedule of the rule.
+            When the event is at least 5 minutes old, you can re-set the schedule of the rule.
 The easiest way to achieve this is by disabling and re-enabling the rule.
-Navigate to the Analytics blade, click on the three dots to the right of your rule and select Disable/Enable.
+Navigate to the Analytics blade, click on the three dots to the right of your rule and select Disable/Enable - an incident should pop-up a few seconds later.

             ![](../img/ex5-ch3-reboot.gif ""){: class="w500" }

-            Remember that at least 5 minutes need to pass between your action and the run the Scheduled Query rule for it to be able to find the events.

-            Don´t know what to do while you wait?
-Go back to our logs in Sentinel and search for events in our BlobStorageLogs table.
-Some entries will have the `AuthorizationDetails` populated and some are not.
-Try to figure out in which case you will not have this field, and check with the Microsoft documentation if your guess was right 😉.

     2. Walking trough all the different components and aspects of the Incident details would be a full-day workshop itself, so we will focus on two aspects: tasks and entities.
+Should you be presented with the "Try the new experience" incident view, please turn it of for the following steps.

         ![](../img/placeholder.png ""){: class="w600" }